KelvinHere/Yoga_Milestone_4/README.md

 **Colours** - Main colours of white (modern and clean) with blocks of medium brown (earth/nature) set the tone of mellow, natural and modern without resoring to garish colours.
 Text will be brown on white or off-white on brown for consistancy.
 The only strong colours are call to action and function buttons to help the user with the interface.
 Any other colours will be light pastal.
 All this will set the canvas for the instructor generated content and should not take away from their lesson and profile images.

 ## Features

-### Existing Features
+### Base Features

 - User can:
-    - Register / Sign In / Signout
+    - Register / Sign In / Signout / Confirm Email
-    - Fill in a profile
+    - View their profile
         - Edit their profile
         - Request to become an instructor
+        - View a list of purchased lessons
     - Search available instructors
+        - Sort instructors by Name / Rating / Number of lessons available
-        - View instructors profile and lessons
+    - View lessons
+        - By Instructor
+        - Filter lessons by All / Purchased / Subscribed
+        - Sort lessons by Name / Instructor / Rating / Price
-    - Search available lessons
+        - Search lessons
-        - Subscribe to a lesson
+        - Subscribe / Unsubscribe to a lesson
+        - Start a lesson that is free or they own
+    - Buy lessons
-        - Unsubscribe to a lesson
+        - Add a lesson they do not own to the basket
-        - Start a lesson
+        - Remove a lesson from their basket
+        - See if they qualify for a discount
+        - See the cost of each lesson and mini-description in thier basket
+        - See a grand total
+        - Checkout with Stripe
+        - Start their lessons right from the checkout page
+    - Review lessons
-        - Sort lessons by name / instructor / rating / price
+        - Create / Edit / Delete thier reviews
+        - Flag a review for administrator review

 - Instructor can:
     - Do anything a User can
-    - Create a lesson
-    - Delete a lesson
+    - View a list of lessons they created
-    - Edit a lesson
+        - Create / Edit / Delete a lesson

 - Administrator can:
     - Do anythng a User can